 Lecture in language

 David is the internationally best-selling author of The Dalai Lama's Cat series, as well as a number of books about mindfulness, meditation and Buddhism.
 His books are available in 26 languages in over 40 different countries.
-For the past five years, David has been delivering mindfulness and meditation seminars (not only) in his native Africa, as part of the amazing project Mindful Safaris.
+For the past seven years, David has been delivering mindfulness and meditation seminars (not only) in his native Africa, within the amazing project of Mindful Safaris.

 In 2015 he established Mindful Safaris, leading groups to his native Africa, encouraging people to visit unexplored places, outer and inner, through a combination of daily game viewing trips and mindfulness sessions.
 “It is a place where young people who have lost their way in the urban wilderness may be brought to discover their strengths and develop fresh skills,” David comments on the project.